jquery/learn.jquery.com/README.md

 `title: "jQuery Event Extensions"`

-* level - the approximate level of jQuery experience required to find the article useful. must be `beginner`, `intermediate`, or `advanced`
+* level - the approximate level of jQuery experience required to find the article useful.
+Options: `beginner`, `intermediate`, or `advanced`

 `level: advanced`